rajmalpure/AI-Workout-plan-generator/README.md

-# 💪 AI Workout Plan Generator
+# 💪 AI -Workout Plan Generator

 Welcome to the **AI Workout Plan Generator** – your personal fitness trainer powered by smart algorithms!
 This tool generates a **12-session progressive workout plan** tailored to your goals, fitness level, and schedule.
 Whether you're a beginner or looking to level up, this app has you covered!